Image 1 of 1

 Cultural discussion points

-Simple review and reinforcement activities
+Review and reinforcement activities

-✅ By the End of the Course, You’ll Be Able To:
+โ By the End of the Course, Youโll Be Able To

-Talk about daily life using connected sentences
+Talk about daily life using more connected sentences

 Ask and answer common questions with greater confidence

-Understand cultural context for common Tagalog expressions
+Better understand the cultural context behind common Tagalog expressions

-👩🏫 About the Instructor
+๐ฉโ๐ซ About the Instructor

-Joy was born, raised, and educated in the southern Philippines, where she earned a bachelor’s degree in Communication Arts in Filipino.
+Joy was born, raised, and educated in the southern Philippines, where she earned a bachelorโs degree in Communication Arts in Filipino.
 Before moving to the U.S., she worked as a public school language teacher.
-Since relocating, she has spent over a decade training military personnel and U.S. Foreign Service Officers in Tagalog through language services on the East Coast.\n\nHer work has ranged from curriculum development and government consulting to standardized test creation—all with a passion for clarity, cultural immersion, and real-world application.
-Joy believes that language is not just a tool for communication, but a gateway to understanding people and the culture they live in.
+Since relocating, she has spent over a decade training military personnel and U.S. Foreign Service Officers in Tagalog through language services on the East Coast.

-đź’ˇ Important Notes
+๐ก Important Notes

 A minimum of three students is required for the course to run the full six weeks.